graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 Conversely, non-leaf fields must have a field subselection.
 A non-leaf field is
-any field with an object, interface, or union result type.
+any field with an object, interface, or union unwrapped type.

 Let's assume the following additions to the query root operation type of the
 schema: